jreijrink/MultiAgentVisualization/README.md

 # TechUnited visual analytics prototype

-This prototype is developped for TechUnited.
+This prototype is developed for TechUnited.

-Java 8 is required to run the prototype (http://openjdk.java.net/install/).<br />
+ORACLE Java 8 is required to run the prototype.<br />
 To start the prototype double-click "Prototype.jar" or run "java -jar Prototype.jar" in your terminal.

 The goal of the prototype is to support the analysis after each game to detect anomalies faster.